garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/The 4 P's of Software Development.md

-1. People - By whom it's done (Anyone who is involved in Software Development)
+1. People - By whom it's done
+	- (Anyone who is involved in Software Development)
-	- Developers, S
+	- Developers, Stakeholders, Users, Customers, Investors, etc
+		- Generally anyone that has interest
-1. Product - The artifacts produced (Software you are creating)
+2. Product - The artifacts produced
+	- (Software you are creating)
-2. Process
+3. Process - The manner
-3. Project
+4. Project